Innovative Student-Led Project Aims to Improve Mobility for 170-Pound Great Dane with Unique Orthopedic Challenge

 Recognizing the potential for positive impact, Laura Enzor approached the P&O program earlier this semester, wondering if the students could take on Zeke's case as a unique project.
 There was an overwhelming interest from the second-year cohort and now a motivated group of six second-year students are working to address Zeke's orthopedic challenge.

-This past weekend marked a pivotal moment in the project as the students had the opportunity to meet Zeke in person.
-The initial steps involved a comprehensive evaluation of Zeke's condition, followed by the casting process to gather essential data for the project.
-With the groundwork laid, the students are now gearing up for the crucial next phases of the project.
+Students have now completed many pivotal moments in the project.
+After meeting with Zeke, the initial steps involved a comprehensive evaluation of Zeke's condition, followed by the casting process to gather essential data for the project.
+With the groundwork laid, the students then geared up for the crucial next phases of the project.